BrightSpots/rctab-docs/docs/tdp/user_guide.md

 [^detailed_report]: More details about the data in the Detailed Report are available in the [User Guide Extended](../user_guide/user_guide_extended.md#detailed-report).

 Optionally, depending on configuration, the following might also be included.

-- A `Tabulate by Precinct` folder with detailed and summary reports for each precinct.
+- A `Tabulate by Precinct` folder with detailed and summary reports for each distinct precinct.
+Effectively, these results show the contest results with just a single precinct's ballots *except* Elect/Eliminate decisions are still made at the contest level.
 - A `Tabulate by Batch` folder with detailed and summary reports for each batch.
+Similar to precinct results, but grouped by physical batch instead of precinct.
 - A `YYYY-MM-DD-HH-mm_cdf_cvr` file

 Each folder has a `Checksums` folder within it.
 Inside of that folder are digital fingerprints for each file RCTab generates.